|

 And the final irony -- while I served in the TUCKER,

-I often said that my lifelong dream was to retire to Rio de Janeiro "for all the right
+I often said that my lifelong dream was to retire to Rio de Janeiro

-reasons" --so guess what?
+"for all the right reasons" --so guess what?
 I was down in Brazil

 on business in 1991 and was flying into Rio's Santos Dumont airport, the

-one in the middle of Rio's Guanabara Bay
+one in the middle of Rio's Guanabara Bay -- and as the airliner was on

--- and as the airliner was on final approach, I looked out the window at
+final approach, I looked out the window at the Navy fleet docks, and --

-it to Rio before I did!!
+lo and behold, there was TUCKER!!
+She made it to Rio before I did!!

 EN2 James G. Williams